How do Conversation Tables work for my students?

 Can I also attend?

-Yes, professors can also attend Conversation Tables.
+Yes, teachers can also attend Conversation Tables.
 You will see a Join link in your professor account when you click on Conversation Tables > Upcoming in the left sidebar.
 (Only visible in accounts where TalkAbroad has activated this feature)

 What is the cost?